Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Introduction

-\begin{remark} We remark that it is possible that $h_\mu(f)\notin \cH(X,f,U)$ when $h_\mu(f)=h(f)$.
-This happens if $(X,f)$ has multiple ergodic measures of maximal entropies.
+We remark that it is possible that $h_\mu(f)\notin \cH(X,f,U)$ when $h_\mu(f)=h(f)$.
+This happens if $(X,f)$ has multiple ergodic measures of maximal entropy and this is compatible with the approximate product property.
 See Example \ref{nomaxent}.
-It is clear that if in addition $(X,f)$ is intrisically ergodic then
+It is clear that if in addition $(X,f)$ is intrinsically ergodic (i.e. it has exactly one ergodic measure of maximal entropy) then

-Another remark is that only asymptotic entropy expansiveness and entropy denseness, even along with the fact that $\cm(X,f)$ is a Poulsen simplex, are not sufficient for the conclusion of Theorem \ref{alresidual} and Theorem \ref{interent}.
-See Example \ref{noappnothm}.